ramojus/mellifluous.nvim/README.md

 # Mellifluous
 A colorscheme for [Neovim](https://github.com/neovim/neovim).
-Smooth and productive, with stronger highlights on important keywords.
+Pleasant and productive, with stronger highlights on important keywords.
 Filled with honey.

 Made with [lush.nvim](https://github.com/rktjmp/lush.nvim).